google/docsy/userguide/content/en/docs/Adding content/navigation.md

 Once you've completed these steps, local search is enabled for your site and results appear in a drop down when you use the search box.

+{{% alert title="Tip" %}}
+If you're [testing this locally](/docs/deployment/#serving-your-site-locally) using Hugo’s local server functionality, you need to build your `index.json` file first by running `hugo`.
+If you have the Hugo server running while you build `index.json`, you may need to stop the server and restart it in order to see your search results.
+{{% /alert %}}